apilayer/currencylayer-API/docs/specifications.md

 ### "base"

-This is the currency (by default: 'USD') to which all Exchange Rates are relative.
-Knowing the Base Currency makes it possible to calculate the rate between any other two currencies.
+This is the currency (by default: 'USD') to which all Exchange Rates in your respective API Response are relative.

 The base currency can also be found in the JSON result set's `rates` object (e.g. `"USD" : 1`).

 **Changing the Base Currency:** In order to request Exchange Rates relative to a different Base Currency, simply specify it in your query using the base property. (e.g. `&base=PLN`).

 Please be aware that only currencies which are part of the respective result set can be set as Base Currency.
-When requesting Historical Rates, some currencies may not be available for each day
+When requesting Historical Rates, some currencies may not be available for each day.

 ```
 "base": "USD"